+1. Subject to the regulations set forth in this Calendar, candidates for the Bachelor of Arts degree must complete the equivalent of 20 full courses including any advanced standing credits for which they may qualify (see academic regulation 20).
+The specific length of a program is determined by the quality and extent of the student's academic preparation prior to admission to Saint Mary's.
+For example, students who have successfully completed English and at least four other academic subjects in Nova Scotia Grade XII with marks of 60 or better are admitted to a 15 credit program.
+Whatever the length of a program, a student must complete a minimum of 12 full courses in recognized Arts subjects, of which a minimum of 8 must be at the 300-level or above.

-- Subject to the regulations set forth in this Calendar, the candidate must complete the equivalent of 20 full courses following Junior Matriculation, or 15 courses following Senior Matriculation.
-In either case at least eight of these must be Arts full courses (or the equivalent) at the 300-level or above. - During the regular academic year, a full-time student will normally take the equivalent of five full courses.
-In exceptional circumstances, students with a quality point average of at least 3.00 in the previous year of full-time study may, at the discretion of the Dean, be permitted to take a sixth course. - 3.
-Each candidate must receive credit for: - (a) English 200 or, at the discretion of the Chairperson of the English Department, an alternative full course in English.
-In addition each student is required to pass a Use of English Test which is administered on a regular basis, several times a year, by the Department of English. - (b) the equivalent of one full course in one of the following subjects:
+2. During the regular academic year, a full-time student will normally take the equivalent of five full courses.
+In exceptional circumstances, students with a quality point average of at least 3.00 in the previous year of full-time study may, at the discretion of the Dean, be permitted to take a sixth course.

+3: Each candidate must receive credit for:

+(a) English 200 or, at the discretion of the Chairperson of the English Department, an alternative full course in English.
+In addition each student is required to pass a Use of English Test which is administered on a regular basis, several times a year, by the Department of English.

+(b) the equivalent of one full course in one of the following subjects:

 Philosophy 200 (Basic Logic) (No other philosophy course satisfies this requirement.)

+OR Mathematics

-OR Mathematics OR a language other than English
+OR a language other than English